About this course

 Here’s a preview of this course:

 You’re unnerved — the stalker won’t let you alone.
 The person calls or texts constantly, shows up at your home or workplace, even threatens you.
-Take this course and learn how to protect yourself and your family, and convince the authorities to act.
+Take this course on coping with stalking and learn how to protect yourself and your family, and convince the authorities to act.